 When it comes to the absolute best Metroid game in the series, it also comes down to the most influential.
-With its superb world design, tons of ways to fight and explore, and secrets around every corner, Super Metroid blazed a trail all its own.
+With its superb world design, tons of ways to fight and explore, and secrets around every corner, Super Metroid blazed a trail all its own on the SNES.

 Super Metroid comes packed with a giant map to explore and tons of upgrades, abilities, and weapons to help you do so.
 The process of exploring Zebes and finding new stuff with each new item is so incredibly addictive that it helped to launch the metroidvania subgenre.

 Packed with epic bosses to tackle, a whole variety of ways to fight enemies, and some of the most atmospheric locations of the 16-bit era, Super Metroid fills players with a haunting sense of foreboding around every corner.
 You really feel like you’re exploring a dangerous alien planet, while the haunting music and creepy enemy design help to keep you enthralled with each new discovery.

 Super Metroid isn’t just the best Metroid game, though, it’s also the most emotionally satisfying.
 Setting the stage with simple, wordless storytelling and a detached tone, Super Metroid absolutely gut punches you with an ending that’s as sad as it is triumphant.
 In short: this isn’t just the best Metroid game ever, it’s also one of the greatest games ever made.

 READ NEXT: 10 Best Switch Metroidvania Games You Should Play

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.